Tanika Sarkar

 Tanika Sarkar is a historian of modern India based at the Jawaharlal Nehru University.
-Sarkar's work focuses on the intersections of religion, gender, and politics in both colonial and postcolonial South Asia, in particular on women and the Hindu Right.
+Sarkar's work focuses on the intersections of religion, gender, and politics in both colonial and postcolonial South Asia, in particular on women and the Hindu right.

-Life and career
+Life and education

-Tanikar Sarkar was born to Amal Bhattacharya, professor of English at Presidency College, and Sukumari Bhattacharya, eminent Sanskritist and scholar on early Indian culture.
-She is married to fellow historian, Sumit Sarkar.
+Tanikar Sarkar was born to Amal Bhattacharya, professor of English at Presidency College, and Sukumari Bhattacharji, Sanskritist and scholar on early Indian culture.
+She was married to fellow historian, Sumit Sarkar.

-Sarkar earned a B.A. in History from the Presidency College, University of Calcutta in 1972.
+Sarkar earned a B.A. in History from the Presidency College, University of Calcutta, in 1972.
 She also earned a degree in Modern History from the University of Calcutta in 1974.
 She received her PhD from the University of Delhi in 1981.

+Career

-She is a professor of history at the Jawaharlal Nehru University, New Delhi.
+She retired as a professor of history at the Jawaharlal Nehru University, New Delhi.

-She has also taught at the St. Stephen's College, and the Indraprastha College, Delhi University.
-She has also taught modern Indian History at the University of Chicago.
+She had also taught at the St. Stephen's College, the Indraprastha College, and the University of Chicago.